Words That Start With RH

 Noun : (historical) A former country in Southern Africa, in what is now Zimbabwe, originally called Southern Rhodesia, named after its founder, Cecil Rhodes.

-Noun : (historical) A historical region in Southern Africa, the area now occupied by Zimbabwe and Zambia.
+Noun : (historical) A historical region of Southern Africa, the area now occupied by Zimbabwe and Zambia.

 Noun : A village and civil parish in Bassetlaw district, Nottinghamshire, England (OS grid ref SK5680).